aurelia/router/doc/article/en-US/router-configuration.md

         this.router = router;
         config.title = 'Aurelia';
         config.map([
           { route: ['', 'home'], name: 'home',  moduleId: 'home/index' },
-          { route: 'users',            name: 'users',      moduleId: 'users/index', nav: true, caseSensitive: true }, { route: 'users/:id/detail', name: 'userDetail', moduleId: 'users/detail' }
+          { route: 'users',      name: 'users', moduleId: 'users/index', nav: true, title: 'Users', caseSensitive: true }
         ]);
       }
     }
   </source-code>
 </code-listing>

-In the above example, our route will only match URL fragment of '/users' and not '/Users', *but* since the route 'users/:id/detail' is not case sensitive the URL Users/:id/detail would match.
+In the above example, our route will only match URL fragment of `/users` and not `/Users`, *but* since the route `home` is not case sensitive the URL `/Home` would match.
 By default Aurelia's routes are not case sensitive.

 ## [Handling Unknown Routes](aurelia-doc://section/6/version/1.0.0)